gcallah/BookReviews/coyne_hall.md

 goods he is stealing and surrender, many people will approve of that use of coercion.)

-As a result, we can see that the victim is not purely a victim, but still has a choice to make.
-If the mafia comes around and demands a monthly payment from my pizza business, I could decide to pay up.
-But I could also decide to try to defend myself against any attempt on their part to make good on their threat.
-In fact, a friend of mine responded to a mafia attempt at extortion by upping the anti, and threatening to kill the person who had come to extort him.

-Or, I could also just sell my business, and hope the next owner is able to deal with such problems.
-Or I could abandoned my business, and move to Siberia, where it is probably not worth the while of the mafia taunt me down.

 Praxeologically speaking, all human action is voluntary, as opposed to involuntary physiological processes such as digestion.
 Ludwig von Mises makes this distinction clear in the section of *Human Action* called "Purposeful Action and Animal Reaction" (1.1).

-Of course I am not trying to correct people's ordinary speech.
-When a husband drags his spouse to a party, it's fine to say that she came involuntarily.
+And of course I am not trying to correct people's ordinary speech.
+When a husband drags his spouse to a party, it's fine to say that she came "involuntarily."
 But as social theorists, our job is to speak as precisely as possible.
 Even a person facing coercion is still a human actor, and still can choose how to respond.
 It is possible to stand in front of a column of tanks at Tiananmen Square.
 It is possible to proclaim "Give me liberty